 Even a little scar tissue, a normal outcome of any surgery, can be deadly when it forms in the throat.

 What is the danger of scarring in the throat?
-Even a little scar tissue can cause a permanent narrowing in the throat.
+It just takes a little scar tissue to cause a permanent narrowing in the throat.
 The animal may:

 Struggle to breathe, particularly during exercise